 This is an invaluable guide for new law students, by Mark Elliott of the Faculty of Law at Cambridge: how to get the best out of twitter and law blogs.

-If you are just starting a Law degree, you might already be feeling overwhelmed by the volume of reading you are expected to do.
-It might therefore seem counterintuitive to suggest that you should supplement the traditional sources—textbooks, articles, cases and so on—that lecturers and tutors will recommend with such things as tweets and blog posts.
-However, such additional resources, used wisely, can help to bring the subject to life—not least by demonstrating connections between what you are reading about in textbooks and what is going on in the real world.This is true no doubt of many areas of Law, but is, I think, particularly true of Public Law: the area in which I work, and which is the concern of this blog.
+Anyone who is just starting a Law degree will know that there can be a lot of reading involved.
+It might therefore seem counterintuitive to suggest that you should supplement the traditional sources — textbooks, articles, cases and so on — that lecturers and tutors will recommend with such things as tweets and blog posts.
+However, such additional resources, used wisely, can help to bring the subject to life — not least by demonstrating connections between what you are reading about in textbooks and what is going on in the real world.This is true no doubt of many areas of Law, but is, I think, particularly true of Public Law: the area in which I work, and which is the concern of this blog.

 It is too long since I have posted updates on this blog.
 In preparation for the new teaching year, which is about to start, what follows is a summary of the leading developments in British constitutional law and practice in 2012-13.
 They are presented here in the order in which they would appear in Turpin and Tomkins (hereafter, T&T).